Beretta Nano

 The Beretta BU 9 Nano is a semi-automatic, striker fired, micro compact pistol line that was manufactured by Beretta USA in the United States at its Gallatin, Tennessee facility.
 Until 2016, it was manufactured at Beretta USA's main headquarters in Accokeek, Maryland.
 The Nano was introduced in October of 2011 and was chambered in 9mm Luger.

+History

-A .40 S&W version of the pistol was in development, but it was never produced.
-It was discontinued in 2019 when Beretta introduced the APX Carry, which was effectively a cosmetically altered Nano.
+The Nano was discontinued in 2019, when Beretta introduced the APX Carry (which is largely a cosmetic refresh of the Nano).